jaya-rho/udacity_project/nd131-computer-pointer-controller/README.md

 # Computer Pointer Controller

-In this project, we build an application to control a mouse pointer by the gaze of user's eyes.
+In this project, we build an application to control a mouse pointer in the appropriate distance and direction by the gaze of user's eyes.
 As shown in the below flow chart, first, we need to detect a face from the input image.
 With the cropped face iamge, the left and right eyes can be detected by a landmark detection model, and the head pose angles can be estimated from a head pose estimation model.
 With the results from the previous two models, a gaze estimation model calculates the direction of mouse pointer movement.

 ![entire_flow](https://video.udacity-data.com/topher/2020/April/5e923081_pipeline/pipeline.png)